tuimac/tagdns_old/docker/jenkins/README.md

 ## Support

-Support `createPipeline.sh` is most Linux Distributions.
+Support `createPipeline.sh` to work on most Linux Distributions.
 `Redhat`, `CentOS`, `Ubuntu`, `Debian`, `Amazon Linux`

 You can build image along with Dockerfile on any platform is supported by Docker.